-A sumptuous new interpretation of this heartbreaking love story, directed by Carlo Carlei and scripted by Julian Fellowes, marks Swarovski Entertainment’s first foray into film production, showing at cinemas in the UK, US, and Canada from October 11th, 2013.
+A sumptuous new interpretation of this heartbreaking love story, directed by Carlo Carlei and scripted by Julian Fellowes, marks Swarovski Entertainment’s first foray into film production.

 The young stars have a chemistry that translates beautifully onto the big screen and will captivate audiences around the world.

 It’s true – what’s more, it’s happening right now as you read: Swarovski Entertainment has taken its first-ever steps into the world of feature films to co-produce a remake of Romeo and Juliet with Amber Entertainment.
 No stranger to collaborative screen projects, Swarovski’s heritage includes several decades of costume and set design across ballet, theatre, opera and film.
 What this is, says Nadja Swarovski, is “a way of deepening involvement with established visionaries, but also supporting today’s emerging talent.
 The young stars have a chemistry that translates beautifully onto the big screen and will captivate audiences around the world.”